tietoevry-infra-as-code/terraform-azurerm-caf-vnet-hub/README.md

 ## Azure Network DDoS Protection Plan

 By default, this module will create a DDoS Protection Plan.
 You can enable/disable it by appending an argument `create_ddos_plan`.
-If you want to disable a DDoS plan using this module, set argument `create_ddos_plan = false`
+If you want to disable a DDoS plan using this module, set argument `create_ddos_plan = false`.

 ## Subnets